zanaca/docker-dns/README.md

 ## Troubleshooting

-If you are using macOS, on restart, you can will loose access to your containers DNS.
+If you are using macOS or Windows, on restart, you can will loose access to your containers DNS.
 You need to recreate a tunnel to route all traffic to docker network through it on every boot.
 Just execute `sudo ./bin/docker-dns tunnel` from docker-dns folder

 ## License